In this article

 Assistance for Homeowners in Distressed Areas: 203(k) loans can be particularly beneficial in revitalizing distressed neighborhoods and communities by facilitating the rehabilitation of older or neglected properties.

-After your initial 203k Loan approval, you will then choose a contractor and get bids for the repairs and/or renovation plan.
-The lender will review and approve these costs before issuing a final approval.
-Home appraisals and home inspections will also be required.
+After you get approved for the FHA 203k loan, you’ll choose a contractor and get bids for the repairs/renovation.
+Your lender will review and approve these costs before issuing a final approval.
+A home appraisal and home inspections will also be required.
 A good lender will be able to walk you through this entire process to make sure all the key details and steps are covered properly.

 Define Your Repairs/Renovations: You will first need to decide which home improvements you plan to make.
 There are certain qualifying repairs and cosmetic improvements which are allowed and some that won’t be covered by FHA 203k funding.